pszer/Logic/README.md

 For custom rendering capabilities you must put
 ```
 #include <SDL2/SDL.h>
-#include "tex.h"
+#include "render.h"
 ```
 in your component file.
-Look at the SDL2 wiki to see how to render with an SDL_Renderer* and textures.
+Look at the SDL2 wiki to see how to render with an SDL\_Renderer\* or use the rendering functions given in 'include/render.h'.